SilbinaryWolf/WP-Percolate/README.md

 Changelog
 -----------
 ### 3.3.3
- * Fixed issue with the media upload option for in-line images.
+ * Added ability to upload media from Percolate.

 ### 3.3.2